Slade: Second decline in popularity (1985–1990)

-In November, the band released a party album called Crackers - The Christmas Party Album which peaked at number 34 and was certified UK Gold later that month.
+In November, the band released a party album called Crackers – The Christmas Party Album which peaked at number 34 and was certified UK gold sales later that month.
 Repackaged on several occasions under various names such as The Party Album and Slade's Crazee Christmas; it contained Slade hits and songs that had been successful for other artists.
 Amazed at what Bob Geldof had achieved with Live Aid, Holder penned the lyrics to "Do You Believe in Miracles" which was also released in November.
 The single's earnings went to charity but it only peaked at number 54 in the UK.
 The final release of the year was another re-release of "Merry Xmas Everybody" which peaked at number 48 in the UK.

-In 1986, two new Slade tracks, "We Won't Give In" and "Wild Wild Party", were used for the British film "Knights & Emeralds".
-That same year, the rock band The Redbeards From Texas released a cover of the 1972 Slade hit, Gudbuy T'Jane and in late 1986; "Okey Cokey" was re-released for the second time but failed to chart, whilst "Merry Xmas Everybody" was once again re-released, peaking at number 71.
+In 1986, two new Slade tracks, "We Won't Give In" and "Wild Wild Party", were used for the British film, Knights & Emeralds.
+That same year, the rock band The Redbeards From Texas released a cover of the 1972 Slade hit, "Gudbuy T'Jane" and in late 1986; "Okey Cokey" was re-released for the second time but failed to chart, whilst "Merry Xmas Everybody" was once again re-released, peaking at number 71.
 1986 also saw Slade's first official fan convention at the Finsbury Leisure Centre, Old Street, London.

 To avoid becoming a 'Christmas' hit band, Slade did not release the single "Still the Same" in December 1986 but left it until February 1987.
-The single was not a hit, reaching only number 73 in the UK, leaving RCA wondering whether it might have been a better idea to release it at Christmas.
+The single was not a major hit, reaching number 73 in the UK, leaving RCA wondering whether it might have been a better idea to release it at Christmas.
 Released in April, "That's What Friends Are For" suffered a similar fate, peaking at number 95.
 Slade's final studio album, You Boyz Make Big Noize, was released a week later.
 It was produced by Roy Thomas Baker, Lea and Punter.
 The album was poorly promoted with no accompanying tour or music videos and spent just one week in the UK chart, peaking at number 98.
 Like much of Slade's later material, it fared better in Norway where it got to number 12.